RunCode Docs

 What Tools Do I Need?

 All that's really required is a basic text editor and a sense of humor.
 Learning to code takes time, but with some consistency its just like learning anything else.
-However, in order to properly test your code before submission you'll want to install a compiler (or interpreter) for your language of choice (see Supported Languages).
+However, in order to properly test your code before submission you'll want to install a compiler (or interpreter) for your language of choice (see ).
 We strongly reccomend you compile/run your code before submitting.

 A nice-to-have would be choosing an editor that offers syntax highlighting for your chosen language, and line numbering.
 Beyond that, coders are generally very particular about their editors because they spend so much time in them.